Assessment

 Following your assessment, if it is clinically indicated, we will measure you for a specific orthosis with the aim to try and restore your functional loss.
 We'll always have a chat with you about costs and the various options available and ensure you are happy to proceed.
 An orthosis isn't always required and you might be given a self-management or stretching programme with advice to seek a referral to another health professional.

-For more infomation see our blog on 'What to expect from your Orthotic appointment'
+For more information see our blog on 'What to expect from your Orthotic appointment'

 Biomechanical Assessment in Glasgow and Edinburgh